If a dispute has reached court, a deed of settlement and release may not be necessary, as terms of settlement can form part of a consent judgment.

 For an example of what consent orders could look like, see

-Sample Consent Judgment 1 in the 'Debt - small claims' section of this website.
+Sample Consent Order in the 'Local Court - small claims' section of this website.

 If the parties come to an agreement to settle after a court case has been started, it does not always mean that consent orders have to be filed to finalise the case.
 Instead, the party who started the case (the plaintiff or applicant) can file a Notice of Discontinuance.
 A Notice of Discontinuance is a notice to the court that the plaintiff or applicant is withdrawing their claim and does not want to continue their case.